slakpi/ros/src/start/README.md

 _start
 ------

-`_start` is the entry point called by the bootloader. `_start` halts any other running instances on other CPUs, moves the kernel into the appropriate protection ring, sets up exception vectors, sets up the MMU, then transfers control to `ros_kernel` in Rustland.
+`_start` is the entry point called by the bootloader.

 Exceptions
 ----------